'Messi is an inspiration' - Braithwaite opens up on life at Barca and Suarez's return | Goal.com

 One year ago, the prospect of Braithwaite being a Barcelona player would have been laughed off by many, but the fact it has happened convinces the man himself that no dream should be deemed too hard to reach as he hopes his time at the club will show his grandchildren anything is possible.

-"I just want to tell them everything is possible in life.
-If you put your mind in it you can achieve your dreams," he said.
+He said: "I just want to tell them everything is possible in life.
+If you put your mind in it you can achieve your dreams."